-3,1.
-General Provisions
+3.1.
+GENERAL PROVISIONS

 - 3,1,1.
 No person shall commence the construction of any project works or commence the diversion of the public water or trust water of the State of Idaho from any source or change the point of diversion, place, period or nature of use of any existing water right without first having filed an application for permit to appropriate the water or other appropriate form with the department and received approval from the director, unless exempted by these rules or by statute. - 3,1,2.
-Any person proposing to commence a diversion of the public water or the trust water of the State of Idaho from a ground water source for single family domestic purposes is exempt from the application and permit requirements of Rule 3,1,1.
-Any person proposing to add a single family domestic use to an existing ground water diversion including one used for single family domestic purposes is exempt from the provisions of Rule 3,1,1. - 3,1,3.
-Any person watering livestock directly from a natural stream or natural lake without the use of a constructed diversion works is exempt from Rule 3,1,1. - 3,1,4.
-All applications for permit to appropriate public water or trust water of the state of Idaho shall be on the form provided by the department entitled "Application for Permit to Appropriate the Public Waters of the State of Idaho" and shall include all necessary information as described in Rule 3,3.
-An application for permit that is not complete as described in, Rule 3,3. will not be accepted for filing and will be returned along with any fees submitted to the person' submitting the application.
+Any person proposing to commence a diversion of the public water or the trust water of the State of Idaho from a groundwater source for single family domestic purposes is exempt from the application and permit requirements of Rule 3,1,1.
+Any person proposing to add a single family domestic use to an existing groundwater diversion including one used for single family domestic purposes is exempt from the provisions of Rule 3,1,1. - 3,1,3.
+Any person watering livestock directly from a natural stream or natural lake without the use of a constructed diversion works is exempt from Rule 3,1,1 Reproduced from the Andrus collection ar Boise State University Library trust water of the state of Idaho shall be on the form provided by the department entitled "Application for Permit to Appropriate the Public Waters of the State of Idaho" and shall include all necessary information as described in Rule 3.3.
+An application for permit that is not complete as described in Rule 3,3. will not be accepted for filing and will be returned along with any fees submitted to the person submitting the application.
 No priority will be established by an incomplete application.
 Applications meeting the requirements of Rule 3,3. will be accepted for filing and will be endorsed by the department as to the time and date received.
-The acceptability of applications requiring clarification or corrections shall be determined by the director. - 3,1,5.
-The department will correspond with the applicant con cerning applications which have been accepted for filing by the department which require clarification or correction of the information required by Rule 3,3.
-If the additional or corrected information is supplied after thirty (30) days, the priority date of the application will be determined by the date the additional or corrected information is received by the department unless the applicant has requested within the thirty (30) day period additional time to provide the information, has shown good reasons for needing additional time, and the director has granted additional time.
+The acceptability of applications requiring clarification or corrections shall be determined by the director.